 The Home Support Pack K (Spanish version available and sold separately) provides activities to focus on print awareness and print concepts.
 (See Unit 1, Weeks 3 and 7 letters for examples.)
-The Learning Community for Fundations also provides resources to support print awareness and print concepts in the classroom.
+The Fundations Learning Community also provides resources to support print awareness and print concepts in the classroom.

-Learning Activities that Support Print Awareness and Standards Connections
+Learning Activities that Support Print Awareness